Trump asks China to lift tariffs on U.S. farm products

 Trump had said on Sunday he would again delay the increase because of progress in the talks.

-(Reporting by David Alexander; Editing by Mohammad Zargham and Rosalba O'Brien)
+(Reporting by David Alexander; additional reporting by Andrew Galbraith in SHANGHAI Editing by Mohammad Zargham and Rosalba O'Brien)